 In these games, swings of 1-5 buy ins are the norm.
 The live poker variance will always increase as you play higher limit games and games with tougher levels of opponents.
 Variance is going to be diminished from the perspective of buy ins when you are playing in deeper games.
 For example, a $1000 max game at $2/$5 will have less buy in variance than a $500 max $2/$5 game.
 This is because many players will buy in short and for under the max which will make it more unlikely that you will be in 2k+ pots.

 Dealing with Live Poker Variance

 One of the biggest adjustments and learning curves for new live poker players is being able to adapt to the constant swings of real money.
-You will likely be thinking about just how long it is going to take for you to recoup those losses.
-Because live poker is slow, you will be left with even more time to bemoan your losses and to contemplate how just one faded flush card would have turned your night around.
-In live poker it is even more important that you are able to let the losses roll off your back.
+You'll likely be thinking about just how long it is going to take for you to recoup those losses.
+Because live poker is slow, you'll be left with even more time to bemoan your losses and to contemplate how just one faded flush card would have turned your night around.
+In live poker it's even more important that you are able to let the losses roll off your back.

 A lot of players will stress out over their losses when playing live because everything feels so real.
 Some of the common reactions to negative variance include frustrated play, angry/aggressive play, or simply running to casino games to try and get even.
 Looking at things in a one session vacuum at a time is very easy to do in live poker, but it needs to be avoided.

 The more that you realize that swings are going to happen and that they are very normal, the more likely that you are to be unaffected by them.